 It integrates:

-- investment banking methods (DCF, comparables, acquisition model) calibrated against real multiples observed by industry in Quebec
+- recognized transaction methods (DCF, comparables, acquisition model) calibrated against real multiples observed by industry in Quebec

-- knowledge of active buyers in the sector
+- knowledge of active buyers in your sector

 - the dynamics of a competitive process